-All mandates will be categorized at inception and on an ongoing basis by Asset Class. and Investment Type according to the Mandate Categorization Procedures as approved by the UTIMCO Board and then in effect.
+All mandates will be categorized at inception and on an ongoing basis by Asset Class.

 The investment performance of the GEF will be measured by the GEF's custodian, an unaffiliated organization, with recognized expertise in this field and reporting responsibility to the UTIMCO Board, and compared against the stated Policy Benchmarks of the GEF, as indicated in Exhibit A (incorporating the impact of internal derivative positions) and reported to the UTIMCO Board and the Board of Regents at least quarterly.
-The Policy Portfolio benchmark will be maintained by UTIMCO and will be comprised of a blend of Asset Class and Investment Type-indices weighted to reflect GEF's Asset Class and Investment Type-allocation policy targets as defined in

-Exhibit A. Monthly performance data and net asset values will be available on the UTIMCO website within a reasonable time after each month end.
+The Policy Portfolio benchmark will be maintained by UTIMCO and will be comprised of a blend of Asset Class indices weighted to reflect GEF's Asset Class allocation policy targets as defined in Exhibit A. Monthly performance data and net asset values will be available on the UTIMCO website within a reasonable time after each month end.